 - Average number of sessions per user in a predetermined time period

-We won’t be exploring each of these in details as they are all rather self-explanatory.
+We won’t be exploring each of these in detail as they are all rather self-explanatory.
 But on the whole, they are excellent indicators of how engaging your app is and how good it is at retaining users long-term.